spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 * Project-wide

   * `key_value_store: engine:` - possible value is: `redis`.
+  * `key_value_store: replicas: number:` - defines the number of replicas.
+The default value is 0.
   * `session: endpoints:` - defines the service's port that can be accessed via given endpoints.

 * Store-specific